ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleWaypointsElement.rst

 IVehicleWaypointsElement
 ========================

-.. py:class:: IVehicleWaypointsElement
+.. py:class:: ansys.stk.core.stkobjects.IVehicleWaypointsElement

    object

    Interface for representing a waypoint in a collection of waypoints.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleWaypointsElement

 Overview
 --------